Content of this article:

 - Flawless Royal Diamond in armor sockets: 78 All Resistance

 - 1 All Resistance per 10 points of Intelligence

 - Laws of Justice: 490 All Resistance

-- Swampland Attunement: 3000 Poison, Cold, Fire and Physical Resistance
+- Swampland Attunement: up to 3,000 Poison, Cold, Fire and Physical Resistance

-- Harmony: 84 to all Resistances except one
+- Harmony: up to 84 to all Resistances except one

 And then there's Resistance Bonuses that provide +X% to Resistance and stack additively with each other: